hfolcot/attack-surface-management-portal/README.md

 Mobile responsiveness could be improved for the table, for example the number of columns could be reduced based on the screen width.
 Currently it is very squashed on a mobile screen.

+A loading spinner would be useful to provide feedback to the user on the current state of the app.

 (The information below was generated automatically by the angular CLI)